 Earlier in the Day:

-It was a busy Asian economic calendar this morning.
-The Aussie Dollar was in action in the early part of the day.
+It’s was a relatively quiet start to the day on the economic calendar.
+The Kiwi Dollar was in action in the early part of the day.

 The Day Ahead: